 Sriram Raghavan

 Sriram Raghavan is an Indian director, best known for Tamil cinema.
-Sriram Raghavan began their career in 2003.
+Sriram Raghavan began their career in 2003 and has been a prominent figure in the industry for over 23 years.
 With 30 credits to their name and an average audience rating of 6.6, Sriram Raghavan remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Sriram Raghavan's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones